Jeretc79/project1/README.md

  - Ajax call that retrieves instances of artist's concerts
  - Venue, date, and time displayed on site with jQuery
 3. Here API
- - To retrieve user's location and match with artist's concerts
+ - Retrieve user's location to match with artist's concerts and display on live map on site
 4. Ticketmaster API
 - Ajax call to retrieve instances of artist's concerts
 - Link to ticket sites displayed on site with jQuery